 Not all car reviewers are created equal.
 You can go to YouTube and find hundreds of channels that provide vehicle reviews, but the vast majority are bad.
-Horribly bad: herky-jerky camera work and presentations that seem like late-night infomercials head my list of BAD.
+The bad examples have herky-jerky camera work and presentations that seem like late-night infomercials.

 This is really unfortunate.
 Somewhere along the way these reviewers got the idea they need to be outlandish in order to get your attention.
 Maybe there is a following for them, but luckily there are a number of really good channels on YouTube.